 2014 Season Stats: 2 catches, 12 yards

-He had to battle his way back but only recorded one more catch — against Missouri — the rest of the season.
+He had to battle his way back but only recorded one more catch — against the Missouri Tigers– the rest of the season.

 Coming into this season, Worton will have more competition at the position, namely with Brandon Powell, who has moved to receiver full time, but opportunity still presents itself.